 Replacing a File

-If you uncheck Overwrite original file, this will upload the file as new, including a new file URL, and the media item will reference it instead of the old file.
+By default, a replacement file will upload as new, including an absolute URL to the file and the media item will reference it instead of the old file.
 The old file will remain on the server temporarily but will no longer be tied to the media item.
-It will then be flagged for deletion and cleaned up during a garbage collection process that runs approximately every six hours.
+It will then be flagged for deletion and cleaned up during a garbage collection process that runs approximately every hour.
 Once removed from the server, the old file's URL will return a HTTP status code of 404 (Page not found).

 Caching